The-Mages-Guild/weave/README.md

 ## Installation

-Still gotta put up on NPM :)
+This is a work in progress & I still gotta put up on NPM :)

+If this repo has been shared with you, the intended use for you is to use it as a code playground for now.

+Steps:
+1. Make sure you have bun installed & working: https://bun.sh/docs
+2. clone this repo
+3. Go into root
+4. `bun index.tsx` using `bun` runtime
+5. It will place the results in console.

 ## Basic Usage